Don't worry: You can have good sex and a healthy relationship with your partner, even if one of you has HIV.

-Use protection with oral sex, too.
-Oral sex can still transmit HIV.
-Always use a condom or dental dam.
+You should use protection with oral sex, too -- a condom or dental dam.

-Cut other risk factors.
-Transmitting HIV is more likely if you have multiple sex partners, have other STDs, or use injectable drugs.
+You're more likely to spread HIV when you have multiple sex partners, have other STDs, or use injectable drugs.

 Treatment as Prevention

-If you have HIV, one of the most important ways you can protect yourself and your partner is to stick with your antiretroviral treatment.
-Treatment can reduce the amount of virus in your body called the viral load, so much that it doesn't show up in tests.
+One of the most important ways you can protect yourself and your partner is to stick with your HIV medicines.
+Antiretroviral therapy (ART) can make it hard for the virus to make copies of itself and spread in your body.
+It can lower the amount of HIV so much that there's not enough of it to show up in tests.

 "We always tell people to use more than one form of protection, like treatment along with a condom," says Brad Hare, MD.
-He's the director of the HIV/AIDS Clinic at San Francisco General Hospital.
+He's the director of the University of California, San Francisco HIV/AIDS Division at San Francisco General Hospital.
 While no one form of protection is 100% effective, combining them can strengthen your defenses.

 PEP and PrEP

 Sometimes, it makes sense for the person without HIV to take HIV drugs, too.

 PEP (post-exposure prophylaxis) is like a "morning-after pill" for HIV.
 If you think you've been in contact with HIV (if a condom broke, for example), see a doctor right away.
 You may be able to take antiretroviral drugs for 28 days to prevent the virus from taking hold.
 It's generally effective, but you have to start within 72 hours -- the sooner the better.